What is MAP Monitoring? Benefits and Challenges

 Milena Popova

-Minimum Advertised Price (MAP) is a rule set by manufacturers that tells retailers the lowest price they can use to publicly advertise a product.
-This policy protects the brand’s value and ensures fair competition among retailers.
+Minimum Advertised Price (MAP) is a rule set by manufacturers that tells retail partners the lowest price they can use to publicly advertise a product.
+MAP rules protect the brand’s reputation and ensure fair competition among retailers.

 How MAP Monitoring Works

-MAP monitoring combines manual checks and MAP monitoring software.
+MAP monitoring can involve manual checks or automated software.
 Manually, teams track advertised prices on retailer websites or platforms.
 It’s a slow process where you have to:

 - Find the sellers and check their advertised prices.